 After founding Atom Factory in 2010, Carter and his Atom Factory artists began scaling the web’s largest social media audiences on Twitter, Facebook and YouTube.

 In 2011, to focus the potential of these distributed networks, Carter co-founded Backplane, a Silicon Valley start-up that unites people around affinities, interests and movements.

-The following year, Carter incorporated A \ IDEA, a product development and branding agency, as well as AF Square, an angel fund and technology consultancy.
-Today, the AF Square portfolio holds interest in more than 40 technology companies at various stages of growth.
-A \ IDEA will launch Pop Water, a new beverage category product, later this year.
+The following year, Carter incorporated A \ IDEA, a product development and branding agency, as well as AF Square, an angel fund and technology consultancy that holds interest in more than 40 technology companies at various stages of growth.

 Troy Carter at WIRED 2012 Event, LondonAdded: 2/25/13